Meidum/gomassdns/README.md

 ## Install

-All what you'll need is just install [massdns](https://github.com/blechschmidt/massdns) on your machine.
+All you need is just install [massdns](https://github.com/blechschmidt/massdns) on your machine.

 ## Usage Example: